tuszmak/ecosampler/readme.md

 ## Director

 > The director is the head of the institute.
 Has all permissions
+> The credentials for the director are:
+> - Email: director@codecool.com
+> - Password: director
 >
 > ### How to add a new user?
 > 1. Click on the register button on the hotbar.